browndeer/coprthr/doc/application_notes/programming_parallella_using_stdcl/app_note_programming_parallella_using_stdcl.md

 Based on our architecture, we know how we would like the program to behave.
-Specifically, we would like to perform our parallel calculation using 16 threads corresponding to the 16 phisial RISC array cores.
+Specifically, we would like to perform our parallel calculation using 16 threads corresponding to the 16 physical RISC array cores.
 Any over-threading beyond this cannot bring any benefit and can only incur penalties for increased overhead.
 So we take this into account as a basic design strategy when porting our program to Parallella.